MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-install.md

 ### Download Event Hubs - disconnected or partially connected scenario

-This option is necessary when any of the following conditions are true:
+This process is necessary when any of the following conditions are true:

 - You don't have an Internet connection.
 - Your connection isn't reliable.
 - Your requirements prevent you from directly using Azure Stack to download packages.

-This is a two step process.
 First you download the packages to your local machine, then you import them into your Azure Stack instance.

 1. If you haven't already, follow the instructions in [Download Marketplace items - Disconnected or partially connected scenarios](azure-stack-download-azure-marketplace-item.md#disconnected-or-a-partially-connected-scenario).
 Here you download the Marketplace Syndication tool, which allows you to download the Event Hubs packages.
 2. Run the Marketplace Syndication tool (`Export-AzSOfflineMarketplaceItem` PowerShell cmdlet).